-Eric Bolling Jr., the son of former Fox News anchor Eric Bolling, has tragically died, and his father says the details of his death remain unclear.
+Eric Bolling Jr., the son of former Fox News anchor Eric Bolling, tragically died at the age of only 19, and his father says his death was an accident.

-In a tweet on the afternoon of September 9, Bolling Sr. confirmed that his son, who was called Eric Chase, had died but said an autopsy would be conducted next week, pushing back, without naming the publication, at a TMZ report that claimed a cause of death had been determined.
+The circumstances around Bolling’s son’s death had been fuzzy for some time.
+In a tweet on the afternoon of September 9, Bolling Sr. confirmed that his son, who was called Eric Chase, had died but said an autopsy would be conducted in the next week, pushing back, without naming the publication, at a TMZ report that claimed a cause of death had been determined.
 The grieving father wrote: “Authorities have informed us there is no sign of self harm at this point.
 Autopsy will be next week.
 Please respect our grieving period.”

 The New York Daily News reported on September 11 that the autopsy was completed, but it didn’t shed more public light on the cause of death.
-“Ex-Fox News host Eric Bolling’s son’s autopsy has been completed, but the coroner’s office in Boulder, Colo., won’t reveal the cause of death for another six to eight weeks,” the newspaper reported.
+“Ex-Fox News host Eric Bolling’s son’s autopsy has been completed, but the coroner’s office in Boulder, Colo., won’t reveal the cause of death for another six to eight weeks,” the newspaper reported at that time.

 TMZ subsequently alleged: “Our sources say Eric Chase was found in his bed Friday afternoon with the covers over him in normal position.
 There was no suicide note, we’re told, and no pill bottles or drug paraphernalia.”
 Toxicology and other tests were being done to determine cause of death, according to TMZ.

 “Adrienne and I are devastated by the loss of our beloved son Eric Chase last night.
 Details still unclear.
 Thoughts, prayers appreciated,” Bolling Sr. also wrote, referring to his wife.

 Bolling later thanked people for all of the prayers the family had received.